liaof/20-React/README.md

 - Develop a controlled component by using state.
 - Demonstrate conditional rendering to produce a single-page application (SPA

+- Apply the useState Hook to conditionally render.
+- Manage the state of a modal.

 ### Packages Used